confluentinc/ksql/docs/installation/server-config/config-reference.rst

 ksql.persistence.ensure.value.is.struct
 ---------------------------------------

-Controls how KSQL will serialize a value whose schema contains only a single column.
+Controls how KSQL serializes a value whose schema contains only a single column.

 When set to the default ``true`` KSQL will serialize the column value nested with a JSON object or Avro record, depending on the format in use.
 When set to ``false`` KSQL will persist the column